justme8code/catchy/README.md

 ### Overview

-As of version **vX.X.X**, `TryWrapper` now supports *context-aware* try–catch operations — allowing you to safely work with external data inside retryable, exception-handling blocks.
+As of version **v1.1.X**, `TryWrapper` now supports *context-aware* try–catch operations — allowing you to safely work with external data inside retryable, exception-handling blocks.

 These additions make it easier to: